amnesica/BelugaProject/README.md

 - View the application on your desktop or mobile (for the android app see folder "android_app")
 - Display on a map in the browser
-  - aircraft from your local ADS-B feeders (like tar1090, AirSquitter, fr24feeder)
+  - aircraft from your local ADS-B feeders (like tar1090, AirSquitter, fr24feeder, vrs)
+  - aircraft from [OpenSky-Network](https://opensky-network.org/) (update interval is 5 seconds)
-  - aircraft from Opensky-Network (update interval is 5 seconds)
+  - aircraft from [Airplanes.live](https://airplanes.live/) (update interval is 5 seconds)
   - the ISS (International Space Station)
 - See additional information about tracked aircraft like model and type, country of registration, operator callsign and more
 - Display aircraft picture from planespotters.net